About Being a Stallholder

 Public Liability Insurance

-If you Google "market insurance" you will be given a range of companies that cover stallholders at competitive prices.
+If you Google ‘market insurance for stallholders’ you will be given a range of companies that cover stallholders at competitive prices.

 Stall Site Fees

-The current basic stall fee is $30 for craft stalls and $35 for category 1 and 2 food and drink stalls for a 4 metre frontage.
+The current basic stall fee is $40 for craft stalls and $50 for category 1 and 2 food and drink stalls for a 4 metre frontage.
 Stall site depths vary.
 Please have exact money so that no change is required. ,p>

-At the moment there is no availability for Category 1 food & drink stalls (cooked or served on site), products must be produced by the stallholder in Byron, Ballina, Lismore or Tweed shire.
-Category 3 food stalls (pre packaged) such as jams, cakes, condiments etc are welcome, subject to being licensed by Byron Shire Council.
+At the moment there is no availability for Category 1 food and drink stalls (made or served on site) or Category 2 food and drink stalls (minimal processing on site).
+Category 3 food stalls (pre packed) such as jams, cakes, condiments etc are welcome, subject to being licensed by Byron Shire Council.
 A COVID-19 Safety Plan is required.

 All food products must be produced by the stallholder in Byron, Ballina, Lismore or Tweed shires.

-Only fruit & vegetables grown in Byron, Ballina, Tweed & Lismore shires are allowed to be sold at the market.
-A Statutory Declaration is needed for all fruit & vegetable stalls stating that everything offered for sale meets these requirements.
+Only fruit and vegetables grown in Byron, Ballina, Tweed and Lismore shires are allowed to be sold at the market.
+Fruit and vegetable stalls require a NSW Retail and Grocery COVID-19 Safety Plan.